dreamcatcher-tech/network/website/nfas/Ideas/00 Idea Template.md

 ## Proposed Output

 This section covers what the Asset to be produced is.
 Ie what is QA considering when it's being asked to release escrow?

-## Proposed Timeline/Cost

-This is the estimate on the part of the Person doing the work.

-## Proposed Contract

-This is the Offer from the Person doing the work.
-It covers what the license would be, whether up-front payment in exchange for downstream Attribution is requested, or for example full payment upfront without Attribution, or no payment with full Attribution.